 The winter season makes us all want to curl up on the couch and binge on Netflix.
 Despite the cold air outside, summer will be here before you know it.
-And I’m sure for many college juniors and seniors, the thought of applying for an internship is daunting … and the last thing you are thinking about doing as you’re up to your ears in school work and your social life.
+And I’m sure for many college juniors and seniors, the thought of trying to get a marketing internship is daunting … and the last thing you’re thinking about doing as you’re up to your ears in school work and your social life.

-But I’d argue now is the time to put in some extra work and – if you haven’t already – start the sometimes-scary and always competitive internship application process.
+But I’d argue that winter is absolutely the time to put in some extra work and – if you haven’t already – start the sometimes-scary and always competitive internship application process.

 Before you start tweeting how much you loathe the process (yes, we’ve seen it happen), take the following tips to heart.
 It could save your resume from entering the rejection pile … and possibly land you the internship of your dreams.

-Here, we’ve compiled our top tips we’ve come to appreciate after rifling through hundreds of cover letters and resumes of new grads and undergrads hoping to land an internship at Altitude.
+Here, we’ve compiled our top tips we’ve come to appreciate after rifling through hundreds of cover letters and resumes of new grads and undergrads hoping to get a marketing internship.

-Hiring managers understand that finding an internship isn’t easy, so they know that their company is not the only one you’ve applied to.
+Hiring managers understand that finding marketing internships isn’t easy, so they know that their company is not the only one you’ve applied to.
 However, this does not give you an excuse to get lazy with your submission.
-And good internships are insanely competitive, so don’t cut corners on this piece.
+And the best marketing internships are insanely competitive, so don’t cut corners on this piece.

 Your application will be on the fast route to the trashcan if you don’t take the time to customize your cover letter and resume for the position you’re applying for.
 All of your hard work to date – prior internship experience, your stellar GPA, the fact that you balance a college sport and serve as the editor to your school’s newspaper – won’t even get a glance if you don’t make the effort to personalize your cover letter.